 Through the generosity of PAC support and ArtStart grants, children enjoy live performances through groups such as Andy the Scientist, Science World, and Eric Wilson.

 The Music program at Marigold is a thriving and vital part of the curricular and cultural life of the school.
 Students in all grades have music classes twice a week with a specialist teacher in a wonderful Music room supported by the Marigold PAC, SD61, and other community partners.

-Marigold’s current Music teacher is Mrs. Palermo, who has an extensive background teaching both Music and French.
+Marigold’s current Music teacher is Mrs. Shum, who has an extensive background teaching both Music and French.

 Students begin learning musical concepts in Kindergarten through rhythmic and melodic exploration.
 These skills build sequentially throughout their years at Marigold as students are introduced through various musical activities to more complex rhythms, voice development, dance, melody, harmony, pitched and unpitched instruments, composition, and cultural elements of music.

 By the time students are in Grade 3 or 4, they are ready to tackle an individual musical instrument, beginning usually with the recorder.

 Once in Grade 4 or 5, Marigold offers a dynamic Ukulele program that synthesizes the various skills the students have developed over the years: singing, note reading, rhythmic accuracy, and performance skills.
 Adding an instrument into the mix allows young learners to develop their fine and gross motor skills, mathematical acuity, language mastery, cultural awareness, teamwork, and most importantly, confidence.